-The practice is rated as requires improvement for providing safe, effective, responsive and inadequate for well led services; this affects all six population groups.
+The practice is rated as requires improvement for providing safe, effective and, responsive and inadequate for well led services; this affects all six population groups.

 - The practice offered longer appointments for patients who required them. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice held a register of patients living in vulnerable circumstances including those with a learning disability.
-We saw that there were 46 patients on the learning disability register 10 of these patients had received an annual health checks.
-The practice attributed the low number of health checks to staff shortages and patients not attending their appointments, despite reminders being sent. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+We saw that there were 46 patients on the learning disability register and ten patients had received an annual health checks.
+The practice attributed the low number of health checks to staff shortages and patients not attending their appointments despite reminders being sent. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
 Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours. - The practice held a register of carers and had 171 carers registered, which represented 1.49% of the practice list.
-On speaking with the GPs, there were aware that consistency was needed in coding for carers.
+On further investigation we found that the GPs were unsure of the correct coding to use to identify carers on the clinical system. - Patients were unaware of what support and organisations were available due to lack of information being available in the waiting room and reception areas.